chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 Next, add `worry` to the model in Step 1, using `+ worry` and look at R^2^ again and obtain the BF.
 We'll look at:

-* whether the model in Step 2 explains more variance in `wellbeing` by looking at whether R^2^ increases.
+* whether the model in Step 2 explains more variance in `wellbeing` by looking at the amount that R^2^ increases.
 * whether there's evidence for a contribution of `worry` after controlling for `brooding`, by dividing the Bayes factor for the model in Step 2 by the BF for the model in Step 1